Saudi's PIF invests more than $1 billion in electric carmaker Lucid Motors

 Earlier on Monday, PIF said it had raised an $11 billion international syndicated loan for general corporate purposes.

-The fund has already made substantial commitments to other environmentally friendly projects, including renewables and recycling, and to technology companies or investments, including a $45 billion agreement to invest in a giant technology fund led by Japan’s SoftBank Group Corp (9984.T).
+The fund has already made substantial commitments to other environmentally friendly projects, including renewables and recycling, and to technology companies or investments, including a $45 billion agreement to invest in a giant technology fund led by Japan’s SoftBank Group Corp.

 Reporting by Tom Arnold; Editing by Susan Fenton and David Goodman